| Shropshire Union CanalShropshire Union Canal History

 go.
 (A good example of this is "Heartbreak Hill", the Weelock to Red Bull flight on Brindley's Trent &

+Mersey Canal).
+Telford was eager to avoid this kind of problem wherever possible.
 The long Audlum flight is a pretty one and the village itself is well worth a visit - not

 least for its endowment of pubs.
 In the village the canal passes right alongside the Shroppie Fly where